-Last month I talked about what repetitive strain injury (RSI) is and why you should know about it.
+(This is Part 2 of the Repetitive Strain Series) In Part 1 of this series, I talked about what repetitive strain injury (RSI) is and why you should know about it.
 In this article, we’ll look at three habits that contribute to RSI.
 How Do You Prevent Repetitive Strain Injury?
-If I asked, “What is the best way to prevent RSI?” you might say using an … Read more about 3 Habits that Make You Vulnerable to Repetitive Strain Injury
+If I asked, “What … Read more about 3 Habits that Make You Vulnerable to Repetitive Strain Injury

 Repetitive Strain Injury Series — Part 1 If you spend time on a computer, tablet or smart phone, you’ve likely felt complaints from your neck and shoulders, or discomfort in your hands, wrists or arms.
 Or maybe you like to cook, knit, garden or do other activities that involve repetitive … Read more about What You Need to Know About Repetitive Strain and How to Prevent It